-3) CONDITIONS TO HAVE WARRANTY COVERAGE
+3. CONDITIONS TO HAVE WARRANTY COVERAGE

-This warranty coverage is available only on 2005 Bombardier ATVs purchased as new and unused by its first owner from a Bombardier dealer authorized to distribute Bombardier ATV products in the country in which the sale occurred ("Bombardier ATV dealer"), and then only after the BRP specified pre-delivery inspection process is completed and documented.
-Warranty coverage only becomes available upon proper registration of the product by an authorized Bombardier ATV dealer.
-Moreover, this warranty coverage is only available if the Bombardier ATV is purchased in the country in which the purchaser resides.
-BRP will not honor this limited warranty to any private use owner or commercial use owner if the preceding conditions have not been met.
-Such limitations are necessary in order to allow BRP to preserve both the safety of its products, and also that of its consumers and the general public.
+This warranty coverage is available only on 2003 Bombardier® Traxter® MAX purchased as new and unused by its first owner from a BOMBARDIER distributor/dealer authorized to distribute Bombardier ATV products in the country in which the sale occurred (hereinafter "BOMBARDIER distributor/dealer"), and then only after the BOMBARDIER specified pre-delivery inspection process is completed and documented.
+Warranty coverage only becomes available upon proper registration of the product by an authorized BOMBARDIER distributor/dealer.
+Such limitations are necessary in order to allow BOMBARDIER to preserve both the safety of its products, and also that of its consumers and the public.

-Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
-BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.
+Routine maintenance outlined in this manual must be timely performed in order to maintain warranty coverage.
+BOMBARDIER reserves the right to make warranty coverage contingent upon proof of proper maintenance.

-4) WHAT TO DO TO OBTAIN WARRANTY COVERAGE
+4. WHAT TO DO TO OBTAIN WARRANTY COVERAGE

-The customer must notify a servicing Bombardier ATV dealer within two (2) days of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
-The customer must also present to the authorized Bombardier dealer, proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
-All parts replaced under this limited warranty become the property of BRP.
+The customer must notify a servicing BOMBARDIER distributor/dealer within two (2) days of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
+The customer must also present to the authorized BOMBARDIER distributor/dealer, proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
+All parts replaced under this limited warranty become the property of BOMBARDIER.

-5) WHAT BRP WILL DO
+5. WHAT BOMBARDIER WILL DO

-BRP's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine Bombardier parts without charge for parts and labor, at any authorized Bombardier ATV dealer during the warranty coverage period.
+BOMBARDIER's obligations under this warranty are limited to, at its sole discretion, repairing parts found defective under normal use, maintenance and service, or replacing such parts with new genuine BOMBARDIER parts without charge for parts and labor, at any authorized BOMBARDIER distributor/dealer.

-BRP reserves the right to improve or modify products from time to time without assuming any obligation to modify products previously manufactured.
+BOMBARDIER reserves the right to improve or modify products from time to time without assuming any obligation to modify products previously manufactured.

-6) EXCLUSIONS - ARE NOT WARRANTED
+6. EXCLUSIONS - ARE NOT WARRANTED

-- Normal wear and tear: - Routine maintenance items, tune ups, adjustments; - Damage caused by failure to provide proper maintenance and/or storage, as described in the Operator's Guide; - Damage resulting from removal of parts, improper repairs, service, maintenance, modifications or use of parts not manufactured or approved by BRP or resulting from repairs done by a person that is not an authorized servicing Bombardier ATV dealer: - Damage caused by abuse, abnormal use, neglect or operation of the product in a manner inconsistent with the recommended operation described in the Operator's Guide;

-- Damage resulting from accident, submersion, fire, theft, vandalism or any act of God; - Operation with fuels, oils or lubricants which are not suitable for use with the product (see the Operator's Guide); - Water or snow ingestion; - Incidental or consequential damages, or damages of any kind including without limitation towing, storage, telephone, rental, taxi, inconvenience, insurance coverage, loan payments, loss of time, loss of income.
+- Normal wear and tear: - Routine maintenance items, tune ups, adjustments; - Damage caused by failure to provide proper maintenance and/or storage, as described in this manual; - Damage resulting from removal of parts, improper repairs, service, maintenance, modifications or use of parts not manufactured or approved by BOMBARDIER or resulting from repairs done by a person that is not an authorized servicing BOMBARDIER distributor/dealer: - Damage caused by abuse, abnormal use, neglect or operation of the product in a manner inconsistent with the recommended operation described in this 2003 Bombardier® Traxter® MAX Operator's Guide; - Damage resulting from accident, submersion, fire, theft, vandalism or any act of God; - Operation with fuels, oils or lubricants which are not suitable for use with the product; - Water or snow ingestion; - Incidental or consequential damages, or damages of any kind including without limitation towing, storage, telephone, rental, taxi, inconvenience, insurance coverage, loan payments, loss of time, loss of income.

-7) LIMITATIONS OF LIABILITY
+7. LIMITATIONS OF LIABILITY

 THIS WARRANTY IS EXPRESSLY GIVEN AND ACCEPTED IN LIEU OF ANY AND ALL OTHER WARRANTIES, EXPRESSED OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 TO THE EXTENT THAT THEY CANNOT BE DISCLAIMED, THE IMPLIED WARRANTIES ARE LIMITED IN DURATION TO THE LIFE OF THE EXPRESS WARRANTY.
 INCIDENTAL AND CONSEQUENTIAL DAMAGES ARE EXCLUDED FROM COVERAGE UNDER THIS WARRANTY.
-SOME STATES/ PROVINCES DO NOT ALLOW FOR THE DISCLAIMERS, LIMITATIONS AND EXCLUSIONS IDENTIFIED ABOVE, AS A RESULT, THEY MAY NOT APPLY TO YOU.
+SOME STATES/PROVINCES DO NOT ALLOW FOR THE DISCLAIMERS, LIMITATIONS AND EXCLUSIONS IDENTIFIED ABOVE, AS A RESULT, THEY MAY NOT APPLY TO YOU.
 THIS WARRANTY GIVES YOU SPECIFIC RIGHTS, AND YOU MAY ALSO HAVE OTHER LEGAL RIGHTS WHICH MAY VARY FROM STATE TO STATE, OR PROVINCE TO PROVINCE.